 However, records will be maintained of abuses and ongoing concerns will be discussed in depth by the Executive Headteacher and parents.
 Parents who are unavailable/unwilling to discuss individual cases will receive a letter inviting their response, a copy of which will be held on file.

 All forms of discrimination by any person within the school are to be treated seriously and a careful note kept of any such incidents.
 It must always be made clear that such behaviour is unacceptable.
-Subsequent incidents should be reported to the Executive Headteacher or Deputy Headteacher – when a decision will be made as to involvement of the parents of the children concerned.
+Subsequent incidents should be reported to the Executive Headteacher or Head of School – when a decision will be made as to involvement of the parents of the children concerned.

 In the event that formal disciplinary proceedings are contemplated, or if co-operation is not evident the governing body will be consulted and a plan of action agreed.
 Continued unacceptable behaviour could result in exclusion procedures for the pupil.